 What is a Section 111 Report and When is it Required

 Section 111 reports are electronic reports, submitted to the CMS though the CMS Section 111 Reporting Portal.1 The report may only be submitted by a Responsible Reporting Entity (RRE) (usually a defendant and/or its insurer) who has registered with the CMS to Section 111 report or by an entity or person designated as a reporting agent by the RRE (in its Section 111 Mandatory Reporting Profile Report).
 The purpose of Section 111 reporting is to ensure that Medicare properly coordinates benefits.2

-There are two types of Section 111 reports: Total Payment Obligation to the Claimant (referred to as a “TPOC”) and Ongoing Responsibility for Medicals (“ORM”).
-Most defense lawyers are familiar with the requirement to Section 111 report a TPOC.
+There are two types of Section 111 reports: Total Payment Obligation to the Claimant (TPOC) and Ongoing Responsibility for Medicals (ORM).
+Most defense lawyers are familiar with the Section 111 requirement to report a TPOC.
 Many lawyers may never have a reason to address Section 111 reporting of ORM, but all defense lawyers, claims managers and in-house counsel should be familiar with the concept.
-In some cases reporting of both a TPOC and ORM is required.
+In some cases, reporting of both a TPOC and ORM is required.